Hannahathome/m5stack_demos/README.md

 ## Example 1: Game
 **Units used:**
-- M5Core2
+- M5Core
 - Unit Joystick
-- Unit Button
+- Unit Encoder
 - Unit Hub/ Grove Hub

 **Description:**
-Control a block with the joystick and change its color by pressing the button.
+Control a block with the joystick and change its size using the rotary encoder.
+Change the colour by using the button in each controller.
 This simple setup is perfect as a starting point for puzzle-style games.

+_Example name: ._

 **example 1+ -->** Add a second player by plugging in the CardKB unit!
+_Example name: ._

 ---
 ## Example 2: Mini theremin